Creamy Paleo Butternut Squash Soup with Coconut Milk

 Paleo Butternut Squash Soup Recipe

-This paleo butternut squash soup is creamy, smooth, and flavorful.
-It's quick and easy to make too.
-This vegan soup is perfect for the holidays, especially if you're entertaining guests with various dietary requirements.
+This Paleo butternut squash soup is creamy, smooth, and flavorful.
+This gluten-free vegan soup is perfect for the holidays, especially if you're entertaining guests with various dietary requirements.

 Course Soup